 Simply Priceless aka Johnny (owned by the Simply Priceless Syndicate), is a 16.2 hh 2001 Australian Thoroughbred gelding.
 With Johnny, Elisa competed successfully at the four star 2015 Rolex Kentucky International Three Day Event, where she earned a top twenty finish, and the distinction of being highest placing ‘Rolex Rookie.’
 Also in 2015 Elisa was named to the USEF High Performance Training List, and was awarded a Land Rover USEF grant to compete at the Blenheim Palace International Horse Trials in England.
 Thanks to her coach Karen O’Connor, Elisa returned to Rolex in 2016 where she earned a top ten finish.
-Her spectacular performance in Kentucky has landed Elisa on the short list of riders being considered for the US Olympic Team.
+Her spectacular performance in Kentucky earned Elisa a position as alternate for the 2016 Olympic Team.